openwisp/openwisp-wifi-login-pages/docs/user/settings.rst

 openwisp-radius (OPENWISP_RADIUS_OPTIONAL_REGISTRATION_FIELDS)
 <https://openwisp-radius.readthedocs.io/en/latest/user/settings.html#openwisp-radius-optional-registration-fields>`__.

-Username field in login form
+Username Field in Login Form
 ----------------------------

 The username field in the login form is automatically set to either a